 "For McLaren, the last few races were not good.
 They are going through a difficult period, but as the saying goes, then there comes a good one.
 We do not know when McLaren will be back fighting but it will happen.
 Who do I fear the most out of Coulthard and Ralf for this race?
 I would say my brother and, seeing that Michelin is very strong here, it could mean another great fight between us.
 If I win again, can it almost all be over?
 For heaven's sake, let's not talk nonsense; until the championship is over, I will not say anything".

 "It is something I always keep saying about statistics: it will be something nice when I retire, but we have other focus in front of us and that’s the main target.
 When I was a young chap, I just drove go-karts and that was my world.
 When I was a young chap, I did not know Alain was driving races, honestly.
 I only thought about Senna’s record in karting.
-Many people know that my career didn’t start with the focus on Formula One, so I wasn’t aware until quite late that Formula 1 existed.
-I didn’t have this Daddy taking me along and making me aware of all motorsport activities.
-We have other focus in front of us which are winning the two championships.
+Many people know that my career didn’t start with the focus on Formula 1, so I wasn’t aware that Formula 1 existed until quite late.
+I didn’t have a dad who was taking me along and making me aware of all motorsport activities.
+We have other goals in front of us which are winning the two championships.
 Winning on Sunday will be the main target".

 It may be that Luca di Montezemolo is superstitious but he does not want to think that Ferrari has already won the two championships.
 The president is perhaps realistic that the 2001 season is not yet over.
-He invites all members of the team to keep their foots on the ground during his speech as honorary member at the UCIMU assembly in Milan, which is the association of the Italian machine tool industry.
-Luca is welcomed into the stage by a video that focuses on Ferrari’s 1-2 result at Monte-Carlo.
+He invites all members of the team to keep their feet on the ground during his speech as honorary member at the UCIMU assembly in Milan, which is the association of the Italian machine tool industry.
+Luca is welcomed to the stage by a video that focuses on Ferrari’s 1-2 result at Monte Carlo.
 However, the Ferrari president wants the team to focus on the upcoming race:

 Montezemolo is asked to give one good reason to get passionate about the current championship.
 He smiles and replies: